brockmanmatt/sandbox/README.md

 # Sandbox
 The sandbox is used as a simple environment that is set up for developers to start up a small react project easily.
+Please fork this repo rather then making changes directly.

 ## Requirements
 Before you run anything in sandbox be sure that you already have [node installed](https://nodejs.org/en/download/) on your system.